Beach volleyball at the 2018 Commonwealth Games

 Beach volleyball at the 2018 Commonwealth Games was held on the Gold Coast, Australia from 6 to 12 April.
 The beach volleyball competition was held at Coolangatta Beachfront.
-This was the first time that Beach Volleyball was held at the Commonwealth Games.
+This was the first time that Beach Volleyball was held at the Commonwealth Games with last being the 1996 Atlanta Olympics, 2000 Sydney Olympics, 2004 Athens Olympics, 2008 Beijing Olympics, 2012 London Olympics and 2016 Rio Olympics.
 A total of twelve men's and twelve women's teams are scheduled to compete (48 athletes, at 2 per team) in each respective tournament.

 Competition schedule

 The following is the competition schedule for the Beach Volleyball competitions: